dwatson62/CV/README.md

 ## Daryl Watson

 Highly enthusiastic new developer eagerly looking for a stimulating and rewarding career in technology.
 Driven by my newfound passion, I quit my previous career in order to complete the Makers Academy coding bootcamp and to begin a new adventure.
-I love to code and discover new possibilities and have recently signed up to Upcase by Thoughbot to further my studies.
+I love to code and discover new possibilities and have recently signed up to Upcase by Thoughtbot to further my studies.
 Now I am pursuing a position in a company where I can continue to learn and grow as a junior developer, and with whom I can offer my upmost to.

 ## Recent Projects

 ##### Scrabble (https://github.com/dwatson62/scrabble)

-- Further Angular practice in creating 1 player Scrabble game.
+- Practicing and improving my Angular skills by creating a 1 player Scrabble game.

 ##### Daryl's Palace (https://github.com/dwatson62/daryls_palace)

-- Solo project created after Makers Academy to create casino games in Angular.
+- Solo project created after Makers Academy to create casino games using the MEAN stack.

 ##### Movie Snaps (https://github.com/dwatson62/Movie-Snaps)